-- A recurring theme here will be, "The polygons are not the shape: the polygons approximate the surface of the shape." - Some questions from past lectures (e.g. raypolygon intersection) were about the actual polygons. - But other questions, like the normal at a vertex, are really about approximating the underlying surface as closely as possible.
+• A recurring theme here will be,

+"The polygons are not the shape: the polygons approximate the surface of the shape."

+- Some questions from we could ask (e.g. raypolygon intersection) are about the actual polygons. - But other questions, like the normal at a vertex, are really about approximating the underlying surface as closely as possible.